 Theses are written under the supervision of the student's advisory committee (an advisor from the department, a second reader from within the department, and a third reader either from outside the department or the student's area of concentration).
 All members of the advisory committee should be members of the graduate faculty.
 The committee will be appointed by the dean of the Graduate School.
-With the approval of his or her advisor, a student may recommend a person who is not on the graduate faculty to serve on the examining committee as a voting and signing member.
+With the approval of his or her advisor, a student may recommend a person who is not on the graduate faculty to serve on the examining committee as a voting member; however, the committee must have a minimum of two members from the graduate faculty.
 The thesis advisor must justify the participation of this person on the basis of research, publications, and/or professional activities in a letter to the dean requesting approval.

 Final Examination.
-Requirements for thesis submission and format are posted on the WFU Graduate School Web site. (http://graduate.wfu.edu) The examination covers the thesis and knowledge in related areas.
+Requirements for thesis submission and format are posted on the WFU Graduate School website. (http://graduate.wfu.edu) The examination covers the thesis and knowledge in related areas.
 The possible committee decisions are unconditional pass, pass upon rectifying deficiencies, and fail.
 If a student fails, he/she may be reexamined only once.